Skip to content

 We will start the new term with a three-week workshop to consolidate our grammar and punctuation skills.

-We will then be following the Literacy Tree approach in our school Writing curriculum using recommended texts to inspire and produce quality writing.
+We will then be following the Literacy Tree approach in our school Writing curriculum, using recommended texts to inspire and produce quality writing.

 Our first text is ‘Robot Girl’ by Malorie Blackman.
 The journey starts with children arriving in class to be presented with a government mandate that robots will take over all jobs in the community, which they will go on to discuss and debate.
 As they read Robot Girl, they will unpick the elements of science-fiction writing as they learn more about the key characters in the story, comparing them.
 They will explore creating effective dialogue to convey character and show feelings through writing emails in role.
-After making predictions about twists and turns in the story, they will go on to create atmospheric setting descriptions, give a character advice about what to do, and write an action scene.
+After making predictions about twists and turns in the story, they will go on to create atmospheric setting descriptions, give the character advice about what to do, and write an action scene.
 After finishing the book and discussing the dramatic plot twist, they will write a book review before going on to create their own science-fiction narrative inspired by Robot Girl.

 We will continue to practise our handwriting and spelling skills using the ‘Penpals for Handwriting’ and ‘No Nonsense Spelling’ schemes.